nnkennard/iclr-discourse-dataset/README.md

 # ICLR Discourse Dataset

-To set up the environment and build the databasr, run
+To set up the environment and build the database, run

 ```
 bash setup.sh